branjames117/track-suit/README.md

 In db/connection.js, change the password of the MySQL connection to whatever your local password is.
 From the MySQL shell, run `source db/db.sql`, then `source db/schema.sql` to create the database architecture.
 For sample data, run `source db/seeds.sql`.
 Run the app with `node app`.

+For a video demonstration of this app, visit [here](https://watch.screencastify.com/v/6unqrXmYshJEoGBj01gd).

 ## License

 [The MIT License](https://mit-license.org/)